JavascriptAddict/Shocked-Bear/README.md

 # Shocked-Bear
 A HTML cartoon of a shocked bear.
+I was bored...